alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 <h2 id="requirements">What do I want in a web page archive?</h2>

-It's worth describing my requirements, because I'm building a *personal* web archive.
+It's worth describing my requirements, because I'm building a *personal* web archive -- something I'll maintain myself, tailored to my own needs.
+I can also lean on my skills as a web developer to shape how it works.

-This is quite different to what I'd do if I was in a professional or institutional setting -- where automation, immutability, and public content are a higher priority.
+This is quite different to what I'd do if I was in a professional or institutional setting.
+There, the priorities are usually different: automation over manual effort, immutability over editability, and a strong focus on public-facing content.
+You also can't assume everyone involved knows how to dig into HTML or browser dev tools.

 ### I want a high-quality copy of every web page I save